 Honey bees face numerous threats.
 We strive to study and better understand the effects of these threats on honey bee populations in New Hampshire.
 Contribute to our citizen science projects by collecting and submitting data and samples from your colonies.

-2. Mite Testing - the provides pointers on how to do monthly mite testing and a sheet to keep records for each hive
+3. Mite Testing provides pointers on how to do monthly mite testing and a sheet to keep records for each hive

 This program is a result of donations to the NH beekeepers Association Research fund and a SARE Professional Development Program grant, awarded to UNH Cooperative Extension and the New Hampshire Beekeepers Association in 2018.
 SARE offers competitive grants to projects that explore and address key issues affecting the sustainability and future economic viability of agriculture.
 Northeast SARE is a regional program of the nationwide SARE effort; SARE is part of the USDA National Institute of Food and Agriculture, or NIFA.